 |Update with 1400 compliance, administrative changes, updated authorities and applicable documents and forms, clarify responsiblities|

 a.
 It is NASA's policy to detect and to correct instances of fraud and corruption in order to maintain operational readiness, recoup lost financial resources, maintain public confidence in NASA procurement and nonprocurement activities, and prevent future fraudulent conduct.

 b.
-The General Counsel shall have operational cognizance over the AIP and shall appoint an AIP Director.
+The General Counsel conducyt operational cognizance over the AIP and will appoint an AIP Director.

 c.
 The AIP Director shall: